zsparal/api-documentation/source/reference/v2/payments-api/cancel-payment.rst

 --------
 ``200`` ``application/hal+json``

-A payment object is returned, as described in :doc:`/reference/v2/payments-api/get-payment`.
+A Payment object is returned, as described in :doc:`/reference/v2/payments-api/get-payment`.

 Example
 -------